A note on Heartburn medications (eg Nexium, somac, pariet, losec etc).

 It is also important to note that many nasty microorganisms have their growth inhibited by the acidic environment of the stomach, which helps to prevent infection in the small intestine and colon.
 Taking PPIs increases your risk of bacterial infection and this can also cause many mood and health issues.

 PPIs can be useful short term and can be useful in structural issues such as ulcers but if you don’t have any of those issues, you can treat your acid reflux naturally.
 Stop eating the foods that drive it in the first place, this can definitely be a sign that you are sensitive to certain foods!
 Learn how to manage your stress.
 You may also need to take digestive enzymes or stomach healing nutrients for a while.
 Apple Cider Vinegar can be really useful, start by taking 1 tsp in a glass of room temperature water before meals.

 Medications can be really useful but sometimes long term use can do more harm than good.
 This is something you need to weigh up for yourself and discuss with your doctor.
 Often if you suddenly stop PPIs the symptoms get worse, so it really is important to have a natural therapist like the Nutritionists at Informed Health to help ease you off them with healing nutrients rather than going it alone.
 Remember it’s your body and your choice, be medicine wise, understand what you are taking and why.
 Talk to your doctor about risk vs reward and make an informed choice.

-Call 47 222 111 to make an appointment with a Nutritionist who can help you or book online.
+You can book an online appointment with one of our Nutritionists who can help you book online.